 Brought to life through partnerships with Verizon Wireless, Vodafone and Sharp Corporation, KIN is designed to be the ultimate social experience that blends the phone, online services and the PC with breakthrough new experiences called the Loop, Spot and Studio.
 KIN will be exclusively available from Verizon Wireless in the U.S. beginning in May and from Vodafone this autumn in Germany, Italy, Spain and the United Kingdom.

-Related items: kin, kin one, kin two, loop, Microsoft, spot, studio, Windows
+Tags: Kin, Kin one, Kin two, loop, Microsoft, spot, studio, Windows